MicrosoftDocs/cpp-docs/docs/windows/arrays-cpp-component-extensions.md

  One or more of these storage class specifiers: [mutable](../cpp/mutable-data-members-cpp.md), [volatile](../cpp/volatile-cpp.md), [const](../cpp/const-cpp.md), [extern](../cpp/using-extern-to-specify-linkage.md), [static](../cpp/static-members-cpp.md).

  `array-type`
  The type of the array variable.
-Valid types are [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] classes and fundamental types, ref classes and structs, value classes and structs, and native pointers (`type*`).
+Valid types are Windows Runtime classes and fundamental types, ref classes and structs, value classes and structs, and native pointers (`type*`).

  `rank` [optional]
  The number of dimensions of the array.
 Must be 1.